Frequently asked questions

 Picking the best option for your needs

 Receiving any type of professional support after your detox is over can boost your chances of maintaining your sobriety long-term.
 Finding the right option for you is about understanding who you are and what you need to recover.
+You might also consider Sober Living after finishing rehab.
+Sober living helps you maintain and further develop skills that will help you keep sober.
+Structure is incredibly important at this point in recovery.

 For example, if you know that you have a tough time dealing with temptations, committing to spending time in an inpatient program can be a great choice.
 But if you have work obligations that you can’t get out of, then you may want to choose outpatient care instead.